Mason10198/WRKF394-utils/README.md

 ### NOTE: The package ***MUST*** be located at `/home/repeater/WRKF394-utils`

-# Linking

-If you are setting up a repeater/node that will link to the Arkansas GMRS Repeater Group network, you will also need to install `wireguard` VPN and configure it to connect to our network, as well as make a few changes to your `rpt.conf` file.

-## Wireguard VPN

-Begin by installing the `wireguard` package:

-    $ sudo apt update
-    $ sudo apt install wireguard

-Then configure `wireguard` by editing `wg0.conf` and adding your profile information (you should get this from an **admin**):

-    $ sudo nano /etc/wireguard/wg0.conf

-Once your profile information has been added to `wg0.conf`, you should tell `wireguard` to connect at boot:

-    $ sudo systemctl enable wg-quick@wg0.service
-    $ sudo systemctl daemon-reload

-Now you can either reboot and let the VPN autostart, or manually start the VPN now:

-    $ sudo systemctl start wg-quick@wg0

-You should now be able to run `ifconfig` and see the interface `wg0` connected with an IP address of `10.6.0.x`.

-## Editing Asterisk Config Files
-You now need to configure your `rpt.conf` file so that Asterisk knows how to connect to your regional hub:

-    $ sudo nano /etc/asterisk/rpt.conf

-Underneath the line containing `[node_number] = radio@[ip_address]:4569/[node_number],NONE`, you need to add a similar line with the same formatting, containing the definition for the hub you are wanting to link to.
-You should get this information from an **admin**.

 # Script Usage Examples
 All scripts can be scheduled in via `crontab`.
 Here are some examples of `crontab` entries: